kolubex/FT-w2v2-ser/README.md

     }
 }
 ```
+ - If only one json file then cross validation wont be done.
+For nfold crossvalidation n json files are needed.
  - If the Test has zero elements `"Test: {}"`, no testing will be performed, same rule holds for validation.
  - Put all your dataset in the following structure, we will be mounting this directory to the container.